 Depending on how your night wound up, it might be a slow start to the final day.
 Thankfully there’s no shortage of places to get a late and leisurely brunch in this town!

-We hit up Zaftigs Delicatessen (click here for directions) during our 3 days in Boston and really enjoyed it.
+We hit up Zaftigs Delicatessen (click here for directions) during our Boston itinerary and really enjoyed it.
 There’s nothing like some eggs benedict and a strong coffee to bring you back to life!

-Let’s finish up this 3 days in Boston itinerary with a bang!
+Let’s finish up this itinerary with a bang!

 Museum of Your Choice

 To kick off day three, head to the Fenway-Kenmore part of the city.
-Here you’ll find some of the best museums in town, including the Museum of Fine Arts Boston, which dates back to the 19th century.
+Here are some of the best museums in town, including the Museum of Fine Arts Boston, which dates back to the 19th century.

 You could honestly spend the entire day in here and not even scratch the surface.
 They have such a vast collection of art from all over the world it’s mind-boggling.

-Another solid choice is the nearby Isabella Stewart Gardner Museum.
+Another one of the best art museums is the nearby Isabella Stewart Gardner Museum.
 This incredible art museum is located in the former home of its namesake, which was built in the style of a 15-century Venetian palace.

-Inside, you’ll find three floors full of art, surrounding a lovely courtyard and garden.
+Inside, you’ll see three floors full of art, surrounding a lovely courtyard and garden.
 This has got to be one of the nicest looking museums out there!